Ingatestone: Places of interest

 St. John Payne, one of the Forty Martyrs of England and Wales, resided at Ingatestone Hall in the late 16th century as chaplain and steward for Lady Petre.
 He was martyred at Chelmsford in 1582.
-The smallpox inoculator, Daniel Sutton, made his base on Ingatestone High Street in Brandiston House, and carried out much of his work here.
+The smallpox inoculator, Daniel Sutton, made his base on Ingatestone High Street in Brandiston House and carried out much of his work here.

-Commerce
+Economy

 Ingatestone has over a hundred shops and businesses.
-Among the retail outlets there are two small supermarkets (Budgens and Coop), a baker, a butcher, a delicatessen, a chemist, an ironmonger, a travel agency, an electrical shop, a video shop, several clothes shops, a hairdressers' shop, a garden centre, several estate agents, a post office and several specialist shops.
-The services include accountants, solicitors, insurance, architects, information technology, engineering, chartered surveyors and education.
+Among the retail outlets, there are two small supermarkets (Budgens and Co-op) as well as many retail and industrial shops.

-There are two public houses are both in the High Street.
+There are two public houses in the High Street.
 The tiny Star Inn is the older, dating back to the 15th century.
 It features low-beamed ceilings and a large, open log fire.
-The Bell is a conventional pub in a traditional style, with a substantial Elizabethan brick fireplace in the lounge bar.
+The Bell is a traditionally styled pub, with a substantial Elizabethan brick fireplace in the lounge bar.
 A third pub, The Crown, was shut after a police raid in 2011 discovered cannabis being grown there.
 It has now become the Crown Mews development.